urcuqui/GhostfaceFuzzer/README.md

 🦾 Automation Ready: Easily integrate into CI pipelines or red team simulations.

 ## 🎯 Use Cases

 ✅ Red-teaming AI systems

 ✅ Evaluating LLM safety filters

+✅ Ethical hacking activities

+🔒 Disclaimer
+This tool is intended for research and educational purposes only.
+Do not use it to attack or exploit systems without proper authorization.

 ✅ Stress-testing image classifiers